 PhD programme structure

 A primary feature of postgraduate study revolves around independent research.
-Our PhD programmes are often referred to as doctorates, and are available across all of our Institutes and the Academy.
+Our PhD programmes are often referred to as doctorates, and are available across all of our Institutes.

 Our PhD programmes take place over 3 years full-time, or 5 years part-time and are usually undertaken after a master’s degree.
 In some special cases, having a master’s degree is not necessary.